Safe Outsourcing and Security Measures

 Expertise and Experience

-With 30 years of experience in the IT industry, Gislen Software has developed a strong expertise in software development, cloud solutions and IT support.
-Our team comprises highly qualified professionals with deep knowledge in their respective fields.
-Perhaps more importantly, with our solid Swedish connection, our staff has much experience understanding the Swedish market.
+As we just celebrated our 30th anniversary we have many long term clients who can vouch for us as a safe outsourcing partner!With over 30 years of experience in the IT industry, Gislen Software has developed a deep understanding of software development, cloud solutions, and IT support.
+Our team comprises highly qualified professionals with deep expertise in their respective fields.
+Perhaps more importantly, with our Swedish connection, our staff has much experience understanding the Scandinavian market.
 We also train our staff on cultural understanding.
-Because we are so “Swedish”, we believe we are one of the best at working with Swedish customers.
+Because we are so “Scandinavian”, we believe we are one of the best at working with Scandinavian customers.

 Safety and Compliance